Hung-Alex/Hung-Alex/README.md

 --->
-✨✨Hi everyone.
+✨✨Hi There
+.
 My name is Hung-Alex✨✨
 ✨✨I am from VietNamese✨✨